CLRX/CLRX-mirror/doc/ClrxDisasm.md

 * **-?**, **--help**

-    Print help and list of the options.
+    Print help and list of options.

 * **--usage**